Infrastructure of Changi Airport: Terminal 5

 On 5 March 2020, Transport Minister Khaw Boon Wan suggested that Terminal 5 was among the projects that could be delayed as a result of the COVID-19 pandemic, although it was still "manageable".
 On 16 June 2020, he added that the Changi Terminal 5 project was delayed by at least 2 years as a result of the pandemic and its impact on the aviation sector.

 On 17 May 2022, at the Changi Aviation Summit, Transport Minister S Iswaran announced that Terminal 5 construction works were expected to commence in about 2–3 years.
 Mr Iswaran also said that Terminal 5 will be operational by the mid-2030s, to meet an anticipated doubling of volume by the 2040s.
 "We have taken the opportunity of the two-year hiatus to comprehensively review the T5 design to make it more modular and flexible, and enhance its resilience and sustainability.
 We will re-mobilise the design and engineering consultants progressively, to update and further refine the T5 design," he said.
 Later that year, on 21 August, then Prime Minister Lee Hsien Loong announced the full resumption of the construction of Terminal 5, and that it was also redesigned to make it more resilient to future pandemics and more environmentally friendly.
 There will also be a Changi East Urban District built close to Terminal 5 as a business and lifestyle hub.

 On 6 September 2024, Prime Minister Lawrence Wong announced that construction of Terminal 5 will begin in the first half of 2025.
 Later on 18 February 2025, during Budget 2025, Wong announced an additional S$5bn that will go to funding the expansion of Changi Airport, including the construction of Terminal 5.
 In May 2025, two contracts worth S$4.5bn were awarded for the construction of Terminal 5.
 The groundbreaking ceremony was held on the 14th that same month, by which point the airport's third runway, a vehicular underpass, and passengers and baggage tunnels for the new terminal had been constructed.
 A contract worth S$999mil was awarded the following month for the construction of the underground tunnel system.

+On 31 March 2026, a World War II 250kg bomb relic was uncovered during the construction of the terminal.
+A controlled disposal via detonation of the bomb was carried out on-site by the Singapore Armed Forces' Explosive Ordnance Disposal team in the early morning of 2 April.